plone/plone.restapi/docs/source/users.rst

    :language: http

 .. note::
-  The 'roles' object is a mapping of a role and a boolean indicating adding or removing.
+  The 'roles' and 'groups' object is a mapping of a role/group and a boolean indicating adding or removing.

 Any user is able to update their own properties and password (if allowed) by using the same request.